pkgr/pkgr.github.io/_articles/customizing-the-build.md

 ## `buildpack`

-You can find the list of officially supported buildpacks at [buildpack][buildpacks].
-If you want to pass a custom buildpack to package your application, you can do so with the `buildpack` configuration option.
+If you want to pass a custom [buildpack][buildpacks] to package your application, you can do so with the `buildpack` configuration option.
 Though we can not ensure that the resulting package will work.
 Please do contact us if you run into any issue.

 ```yaml
 buildpack: https://github.com/heroku/some-buildpack#branch